 Compliance with NIST 800-171 is a contractual obligation for contractors handling CUI on their networks and these organizations are expected to conduct self-assessments to determine and maintain compliance.
-So, it’s important that the controls and requirements are fully understood and assessed.
+So, it’s important that the requirements are fully understood and assessed.

 This guide explores NIST 800-171, what it consists of, and the steps to become compliant with it.

 What is NIST 800-171

 NIST 800-171 is a publication that outlines the required security standards and practices for non-federal organizations that handle CUI on their networks.
 It was first was published in June 2015 by the National Institute of Standards and Technology (NIST), which is a US government agency that has released an array of standards and publications to strengthen cybersecurity resilience in both the public and private sectors.
 NIST 800-171 has received regular updates in line with emerging cyber threats and changing technologies.
 The latest version (Revision 2) was released in February 2020.

 What is the purpose of NIST 800-171?

 The cybersecurity requirements within NIST 800-171 are designed to safeguard CUI in the IT networks of government contractors and subcontractors.
 It defines the practices and procedures that government contractors must adhere to when their networks process or store CUI.
 NIST 800-171 only applies to those parts of a contractor’s network where CUI is present.

 By defining the cybersecurity requirements for contractors who handle sensitive government information, NIST 800-171 strengthens the security of the whole federal supply chain.
 It ensures a unified baseline standard of cybersecurity for all contractors, and their respective subcontractors, who have access to CUI.